 ESTJs may have a difficult time adjusting to unexpected change, as it tends to interrupt to their plans.
 ESFPs usually enjoy new experiences and adapt easily to new circumstances.
 ESFPs should help ESTJs consider the beneficial aspects change.

-ESTJs and ESFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ESTJ and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ESTJs should avoid criticizing ESFPs actions or pushing them to commit to inflexible plans.